charliek902/OOP-GAME/README.md

 # Pacman

 I decided to keep up my OOP skills by creating a game using pygame.
-I also decided to use MongoDB as a DB to show highest scores for users and I used AWS to host the game
+I also decided to use MongoDB as a DB to show highest scores for users who logged in to play the game in order to become familiar with NoSQL databases

+Technologies used: Python and MongoDB